 Straight answers, no jargon

 These are the questions UK business owners actually ask us about card machines, processing fees and funding.
-Each answer is written and checked by our payment specialists, with the bottom line up front so you can decide quickly.
+Each answer is written and checked by our payment specialists, with the verdict up front so you can decide quickly.
 If you would rather just talk it through, the phone number is at the bottom of the page.

 Card machines & fees